 Why You Should Visit

-The Newell and Ann Meyer Nature Preserve is 405 acres of oak savanna and woodlands, wetlands and former agricultural land near Eagle, Wisconsin.
+The Newell and Ann Meyer Nature Preserve encompasses oak savanna and woodlands, wetlands and former agricultural land near Eagle, Wisconsin.

 A major portion of the headwaters of the Mukwonago River, the most pristine small river system in southeast Wisconsin, rises from springs on the property.
 The river is home to 59 species of fish, including five that are threatened or endangered, and 14 species of mussels.